VincentFaust/fortis_games_take_home/README.md

 Data teams are a supporting function, but I like to consider myself more of a thought partner.
 When I’m supporting a team, I don’t want to be the person they come to only after they’ve scoped a question—I want to be involved before that, helping shape how we even think about the problem or where we are going.
 While not everything is a data question I’ve found that partnering with product/ua/execs on a higher level has enhanced decision making.

+Giving a damn.
+When people care, they tend to hold a high bar for themselves and others, which I think ultimately translates into a successful product.
+I'm, individually not looking to "chill" or "coast" at my job and hope the people/teams I work with want to be the best.

 **What are your rituals**